Catch rare thought-provoking films and engage in lively discussions at the PJCC.

 Join other readers each month for discussions of Jewish themed books.

 Do you have any questions about any classes, events or gatherings?
-If so, please contact one of the following representatives.
+If so, please contact:

 Adult & Older Adults Programs

 - Phone: 650.378.2718

 Classes & Workshops for Adults | PJCC